 What is a Conventional Loan?

-By definition, a conventional loan is any mortgage that’s not guaranteed or insured by the federal government.
-Conventional loans can be either “conforming” or “non-conforming”, although conventional loan requirements generally refer to the set of mortgage guidelines that ‘conform’ to the government sponsored enterprises (GSE’s) like Fannie Mae or Freddie Mac.
-Hence, when you hear someone talking about ‘conventional loans’, ‘conforming loans’ or ‘conventional conforming loans’, they’re likely referring to the same thing.
+A conventional loan by definition is any mortgage not guaranteed or insured by the federal government.
+Conventional loans can be either “conforming” or “non-conforming”, although conventional loan requirements generally refer to mortgage guidelines that ‘conform’ to government sponsored enterprises (GSE’s) like Fannie Mae or Freddie Mac.
+Therefore, when you’re searching for more information on ‘conventional loans’, ‘conforming loans’ or ‘conventional conforming loans’, you’re likely referring to the same thing.
 Read More

 The Federal Housing Finance Agency (FHFA) recently announced that 2017 conventional loan limits would be raised to $424,100 for single-family homes.
 This increase in these ‘conforming’ loan limits was the first since 2006.
 These limits may be exceeded if the property is located in a high-cost area.
 Read More